VemulaDowtyasriprasanth/Learn-SQL-Basics-/README.md

 Learn how to get Familiar with new databases by looking at the structure,how many tables ,types of tables ,types of content that’s housed within each .

 Learn how to compose queries as per the client requirement

+what are comments ?

+Comments are plain or natural language way of describing the query that we wrote .

+How to write a comment ?

+There were two types of comments .
+Single Line Comments
+--This is a comment(two dashes followed by the content in the line is a comment in SQL )

+Block level Comments

+/\*

+This a content in the comments or block of comment

+\*/